reginash99/Rescue-mate/README.md

 The icons are provided by bootstrap.
 While recording the audio, a video is shown representing that a recording is ongoing displaying the waves of a voice wave.
 But it doesn't represent the actual data.
 The clip is used from vecteezy.com and was cropped to have a smaller aspect ratio.

 To display the transcription received from the backend, it is put together with a timestamp in an object and emitted.
 The timestamp is recorded when the recording starts.
-Upon emission, a handleData function is triggered which send this object to the trancription component and the history component.
+Upon emission, a handleData function is triggered which sends this object to the trancription component and the history component.

 # Transcription